sadoksoltan/E-Commerce-React-App-with-JSON-Server-Auth/README.md

 # Front-End-E-Commerce-React-App-with-JSON-Server-Auth
+Description:
 This project is an e-commerce application developed using React and JSON Server for server-side data management.
-It includes features like user authentication, shopping cart management, form validation, and route protection........
+It includes features such as user authentication, cart management, form validation, and route protection.
+Here is an overview of the main features: